Dawa Hotessa

-Dawa Hotessa is an Ethiopian professional footballer who plays as a forward for Ethiopian Premier League club Adama City and the Ethiopia national team.
+Dawa Hotessa is an Ethiopian professional footballer who plays as a forward for the Ethiopian Premier League club Hadiya Hossana and the Ethiopia national team.

 International career

 In August 2014, coach Mariano Barreto invited Hotessa to be a part of the Ethiopia squad for the 2015 Africa Cup of Nations qualification.

 In August 2018, Hotessa was included in the provisional Ethiopian National team invited by coach Abraham Mebratu for the 2019 African Cup of Nations qualification.